Bylaws of the Western Field Ornithologists’

 (b) A record is considered not accepted if it receives five or more “not accept” votes.

-(c) A record is not considered to have received a “final” decision and is to be recirculated, or after three circulations is to be presented at a meeting, if it receives from two to four “not accept” votes (identification) or three to four “not accept” votes (natural occurrence).
+(c) A record is not considered to have received a “final” decision and is to be recirculated, or after three circulations is to be presented at a meeting, if it receives from two to four “not accept” votes (identification) or three to four “not accept” votes (other categories).

 (12) Not Accepted Records.
+Not Accepted Records.
 Any not accepted record that receives two or more “not accept, identification not established” votes will be published as “not accepted, identification not established.”
-All other not accepted records will be published as “not accepted, natural occurrence questionable (identification accepted),” or as “not accepted, establishment of introduced population questionable,” whichever receives more votes; ties between these two categories shall be decided by the Chair.
-If a record is not accepted on the basis of either “natural occurrence questionable” or “establishment of population questionable,” this shall indicate that identification was accepted.
+All other not accepted records will be published as “not accepted, natural occurrence questionable (identification accepted),” “not accepted, establishment of introduced population questionable,” or “not accepted date and/or location uncertain” whichever receives more votes; ties between these categories shall be decided by the Committee at the next annual meeting.
+For records that are not accepted on the basis of "natural occurrence questionable," "establishment of population questionable," or "date and/or location uncertain" it shall already have been established that the identification was accepted.

 (13) Supplemental List.
 The Committee shall maintain a Supplemental List of those species not yet on the State List that are “not accepted, natural occurrence questionable” but approved by a majority of Members on a final vote as described in Article VI, Section G, Paragraph 11, or at an annual meeting.
 All records of species fitting these criteria which are not yet on the State List, and which a majority did not accept on a final vote, shall be brought to the next available annual meeting, where a majority vote will be needed to place the species on the Supplemental List.
 After such a record has been considered at one annual meeting, it shall be brought to additional meetings for further consideration only at the request of a Member.
 A record of a species meeting the above criteria, and appearing on the Supplemental List herein described, may be reconsidered at a meeting at the request of a Member, but it shall require a two-thirds vote of the Members at such a meeting to delete the record from the Supplemental List.
 If a species is added to the State List, it shall be automatically removed from the Supplemental List.